 In addition, Kelowna College of Professional Counseling, the Academy of Learning College, Pan Pacific International English College, VanWest College, the Prestige English Language Academy and others all have Kelowna campuses.

 Start Calling Kelowna Home

-Prized for its welcoming climate, scenic surroundings and broad array of activities, Kelowna's population surge over the past decade is evidence of the region's appeal.
-Located on the waters of Okanagan Lake, Kelowna offers a multitude of water sports throughout the warm weather months.
+Prized for its welcoming climate, scenic surroundings, and broad array of activities, Kelowna's population surge over the past decade is evidence of the region's appeal.
+Located on the waters of Okanagan Lake, Kelowna offers a multitude of water sports and luxury homes throughout the warm weather months.
 Many homes offer beautiful views of the water.

 Kelowna is also home to the largest and most comprehensive medical facility in the area.
 The Okanagan Campus of the University of British Columbia offers over 60 undergraduate and 15 graduate programs.
 Those in the job market will find Kelowna a great place to work with a strong economy.
 Rich in arts and culture, Kelowna also features a number of art galleries, as well as community theatre, acting and music programs.
 It's easy to see why newcomers are drawn to Kelowna's natural beauty and climate, strong economy, and many recreational opportunities.

 If the opportunities in Kelowna excite you, contact the agents at KelownaHomes.ca at 250-999-9844 to get in touch with a local real estate agent who can help you find the perfect home in Kelowna today.